 Verse 17: "and he went out, bearing his own cross, to the place called The Place of a Skull, which in Aramaic is called Golgotha.

-Verse 18: "There they crucified him, and with him two others, one on either side, and Jesus between them.",
+Verse 18: "There they crucified him, and with him two others, one on either side, and Jesus between them."

 Verses 19-20: "Pilate also wrote an inscription and put it on the cross.
 It read, "Jesus of Nazareth, the King of the Jews.
-"Many of the Jews read this inscription, for the place where Jesus was crucified was near the city, and it was written in Aramaic, in Latin, and in Greek.""
+"Many of the Jews read this inscription, for the place where Jesus was crucified was near the city, and it was written in Aramaic, in Latin, and in Greek."

 Verses 21-22: "So the chief priests of the Jews said to Pilate, "Do not write, 'The King of the Jews,' but rather, 'This man said, I am King of the Jews.'"
 22Pilate answered, "What I have written I have written."

 Verses 23-24: "When the soldiers had crucified Jesus, they took his garments and divided them into four parts, one part for each soldier; also his tunic.
 But the tunic was seamless, woven in one piece from top to bottom, 24so they said to one another, "Let us not tear it, but cast lots for it to see whose it shall be."
 This was to fulfill the

 "They divided my garments among them and for my clothing they cast lots."
 So, the soldiers did these things," (Psalm 22:18), fulfilling the prophecy of Psalm 22:18.

 Verse 25: "but standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene."